JehnenS/FinTextSim-LLM/README.md

 ### preprocess
 - preprocessing for ML approaches

+### rag
+- running of the RAG module for ambiguous datapoints identified by entropy and silhouette score

 ### topic_assignment
 - pseudo-label assignment for each datapoint
 - assignment based on cosine similarity to the closest topic centroid from FinTextSim's labeled dataset

-### evaluation
-- evaluation of cluster properties of FinTextSim-LLM's pseudo label assignments
-- calculation of entropy and silhouette score for each datapoint

-### rag
-- running of the RAG module for ambiguous datapoints identified by entropy and silhouette score

-### feature_creation
-- create financial and textual features for the ML tasks

-### ml
-- creation and evaluation of
--   binary prediction of normalized diluted EPS movement
--   hedge portfolio

 ## Results